AmanHayaat821898/gramma-fix/README.md

 **Note**:  The scores in the table are very close too those in the paper, but not fully match them due to the 2 reasons:
 - in the paper, we reported average scores of 4 models trained with different seeds;
-- we merged codebases for GEC and Text Simplification tasks and updated them to the newer version of transformers lib.
+- we merged codebases for GEC and Text Simplification tasks and updated them to the new version of transformers lib.

 ## Noticeable works based on GECToR